woooowoooo/woooobot/docs/round-structure.md

 ### CLI examples
 - `start` would start results (ping results, send title slide)
+- `resume` would resume results with slide numbering starting at 1 by default, but the results link at the end of results would be broken.
+I would only do this if there is no plan to use a spoiler wall.
 - `resume 16 1133182838473244742` would resume results with slide numbering starting at 16 with the link at the end of results linking to the message with the Discord snowflake of 1133182838473244742
 - `12` would show the response in rank 12
 - `1 4 6` would show the responses in ranks 1, 4, and 6